 Begin by removing the membrane attached to the back of the ribs.
 Wiggle a butter knife between the ribs and the membrane to loosen it.
-Then grab a corner of the membrane with a paper towel and pull to remove completely.
+Then grab a corner of the membrane with a paper towel and pull to remove it completely.

 Use a Dry Rub:

-Combine the spice rub ingredients and rub into the front and back of each rib rack.
+Combine the spice rub ingredients and rub them into the front and back of each rib rack.
 You can use the homemade dry rub recipe below, or use your favorite store-bought brand.

 Prepare the Instant Pot: